Allura Red AC

-Allura Red AC is a red azo dye that goes by several names, including FD&C Red 40.
-It is used as a food dye and has the E number E129.
+Allura Red AC, also known as FD&C Red 40 or E129, is a red azo dye commonly used in food.
+It was developed in 1971 by the Allied Chemical Corporation, who gave the substance its name.

-It is usually supplied as its red sodium salt, but can also be used as the calcium and potassium salts.
+It is usually supplied as its red sodium salt but can also be used as the calcium and potassium salts.
 These salts are soluble in water.
 In solution, its maximum absorbance lies at about 504 nm.

+Production

-Allura Red, FD&C Red No. 40 is manufactured by coupling diazotized 5-amino-4-methoxy-2-toluenesulfonic acid with 6-hydroxy-2-naphthalene sulfonic acid in an azo coupling reaction.
+Allura Red AC is manufactured by azo coupling between diazotized cresidinesulfonic acid and 2-naphthol-6-sulfonic acid.
+Nitrosamines (like NDMA) are usually not tested in batches of food dyes, even though they're a known risk in diazotization chemistry.

 Use as a consumable coloring agent

 Allura Red AC is a popular dye used worldwide.
 Annual production in 1980 was greater than 2.3 million kilograms.
-It was originally introduced as a replacement for amaranth in the United States.
+It was introduced as a replacement for amaranth in the United States.

-The European Union approves Allura Red AC as a food colorant, but EU countries' local laws banning food colorants are preserved.
+The European Union approved Allura Red AC as a food colorant in 1994, but EU countries' local laws banning food colorants were preserved until subsequent changes in the 2000s.

 In the United States, Allura Red AC is approved by the FDA for use in cosmetics, drugs, and food.
 When prepared as a lake pigment it is disclosed as Red 40 Lake or Red 40 Aluminum Lake.
-It is used in some tattoo inks and is used in many products, such as cotton candy, soft drinks, cherry flavored products, children's medications, and dairy products.
-It is occasionally used to dye medicinal pills, such as the antihistamine fexofenadine, for purely aesthetic reasons.
+It is used in some tattoo inks and is used in many products, such as cotton candy, soft drinks, candy, cherry-flavored products, children's medications, and dairy products.
+It is occasionally used to dye medicinal tablets to help with identification, such as with fexofenadine, an antihistamine.
 It is by far the most commonly used red dye in the United States, completely replacing amaranth (Red 2) and also replacing erythrosine (Red 3) in most applications due to the negative health effects of those two dyes.